ceph/ceph/doc/dev/cephx_protocol.rst

 needs to determine if the ticket is OK and also obtain the session key associated with this ticket.
-It decrypts the encrypted portion of the message buffer, using the session key shared with A.  This ticket was not encrypted (well, not twice - tickets are always encrypted, but sometimes double encrypted, which this one isn't).
+It decrypts the encrypted portion of the message buffer, using the session key shared with A.  This ticket was not encrypted (well, not twice - tickets are always encrypted, but sometimes double encrypted, which this one is not).
 So it can be stored in a service ticket buffer directly.
 We now grab the ticket out of that buffer.

 The stuff we decrypted with the session key shared between C and A included the new session